Leroy Anderson House

 VIDEO: Leroy Anderson House - (Duration: 00.01.40)

-The Leroy Anderson House is located at 33 Grassy Hill Road in Woodbury, Litchfield County, Connecticut.
+The Leroy Anderson House is a historic house museum in Woodbury, Litchfield County, Connecticut.
 The house was the home of American composer Leroy Anderson (1908 - 1975) and his wife Eleanor Firke Anderson (1918 - 2014).
 The Leroy Anderson House was named to the National Register of Historic Places on December 31, 2012.
 The Leroy Anderson House was designated a Historic house museum by the Town of Woodbury on March 27, 2018.
 The Leroy Anderson House is one of a small number of composers' homes in the United States occasionally open to the public.
 The Leroy Anderson House is also one of a small number of Mid-20th Century Modern Homes in New England occasionally open to the public.
 The Leroy Anderson House is a historically significant landmark of Swedish-American culture in the United States.
 It is the headquarters of the Leroy Anderson Foundation, Inc.

 // To experience the world in which any artist lived is a great way to understand the source and inspiration of their creativity.
 And a visit to the Leroy Anderson House is a great example of that.
 It is a beautiful house, well maintained, and very educational with displays illustrating his life and work.